 Classroom phase: January through May

 About 20 UIC students are selected to enroll in the Tech in Residence course, CS 394 Special Topics in Computer Science (3 credit hours), offered by UIC’s Innovation Center, the computer science department, and Break Through Tech Chicago.
 With guidance from a professor, Tech in Residence students collaborate on hands-on challenge project(s) provided by a partner company.
 Participants learn new skills and perspectives while developing a real product or service for the sponsor company.

 Internship phase: June through August

-Students registered in the spring-semester course will have the opportunity to interview for a summer internship or a full-time job (graduating seniors only) with the partner company.
+Students registered in the spring-semester course will have the opportunity to interview for a summer internship (all participants) or a full-time job (graduating seniors only) with the partner company.
 These interviews will occur in the fall semester (prior to start of the spring course) and is part of a hiring process that is independently managed by the partner company, rather than by UIC or Break Through Tech Chicago.
 Students who are selected for internships or jobs work on-site at the partner company, and this work may involve developing the challenge project to completion and/or helping to implement it.

 Please note: The opportunity to interview does not imply a guaranteed internship or job offer.
 However, even if the partner company does not extend an internship or job offer, a student who receives approval from the instructor of the Tech in Residence course can still take the 3-credit tech elective and benefit from that learning experience.

 Each semester, different companies may sponsor a Tech in Residence team.
 The partner companies for spring/summer 2024 are: